xgmitt00-220814/Type1toUnicode/README.md

 ![Snooper_Differences](https://github.com/xgmitt00-220814/Type1toUnicode/assets/169207159/cd3b540d-bef0-44f7-b60c-41e2e490a5b1)

 One last obstacle remained - how to check that all characters were really replaced, again without decoding font data.
 This is where FirstChar and LastChar entries come in.
 If LastChar-FirstChar matches the numbner of entries in the Differences table, then it means all characters were replaced.
 If they're not, the script prints "no ToUnicode but Differences incomplete -> skipping" into the log.
 In some fonts, FirstChar, LastChar and/or entire FontDescriptor is missing ([PDF standard allows it](https://www.verypdf.com/document/pdf-format-reference/txtidx0413.htm)).
 Type1toUnicode can't repair such fonts and prints "FontDescriptor entries missing -> skipping" messages in the (verbose) logs.

-If you open the sample file in PDFtalk Snooper and expand Resources-Font tree, it looks like this:
+In PDFtalk Snooper, FirstChar and LastChar are displayed here:

 ![Snooper_first_last](https://github.com/xgmitt00-220814/Type1toUnicode/assets/169207159/3811fff2-16ca-4423-b379-d8930032c0f4)